 Cipla has its roots in the pre-independence period.
 The company was founded in 1935 by Khwaja Abdul Hamied, a disciple of Mahatma Gandhi.
 His family had sent him to England for his Ph.D. but Hamied changed ships and chose to go to Germany.
 He completed his Ph.D. at the Humboldt University of Berlin in Germany.

-He also met his future wife a Lithuanian Jewish with whom he fled the country after the nazi’s gained power.
+He also met his future wife a Lithuanian Jewish with whom he fled the country after the Nazis gained power.
 CIPLA was founded in 1935 with an initial capital of Rs.
 2 lakhs.
-The name stood for ‘The Chemical, Industrial & Pharmaceutical Laboratories’.
+The name stood for ‘The Chemical, Industrial & Pharmaceutical Laboratories.
 After his death in 1972, the company was inherited by his son Hamied who led the company for the next 52 years and still serves as its chairman.

 6. Tata Group

 The Tata Empire was begun by Jamsetji Tata in 1868.
 Jamsetji Tata was born to a family of Parsi Zoroastrian priests.
 He broke the tradition to become the first member of the family to start a business.
-Before his death, he went on to scale the company in the Iron, Steel and Cotton, and Hotel Industry.
+Before his death, he went on to scale the company in the Iron, Steel Cotton, and Hotel Industries.
 He inaugurated the Taj Mahal Hotel in 1903, priding it as the only hotel in India that had electricity.

 Jamsetji Tata is regarded as the legendary “Father of Indian Industry”.
 His eldest son Dorbji Tata and following successors which included JRD Tata and Ratan Tata played a crucial role in scaling the company to the heights it has reached today.
 Under Ratan Tata, the group’s revenues grew over 40 times, and profit, over 50 times.
 As of 2020, the group had revenues of $106 billion.

-Although Tata Group has been a family managed company in India for decades, it is currently professionally managed.
+Although Tata Group has been a family-managed company in India for decades, it is currently professionally managed.
 As of 2021, Natarajan Chandrasekaran is the Chairman of the Board of Tata Sons, the holding company and promoter of more than 100 Tata operating companies with aggregate annual revenues of more than US $100 billion.

-Some of the other top companies run families who are still promoters include Hinduja Group, Aditya Birla Management, Rajesh Exports, Bajaj Finance, TVS Motors, etc.
+Some of the other top companies run by families who are still promoters include Hinduja Group, Aditya Birla Management, Rajesh Exports, Bajaj Finance, TVS Motors, etc.